Theft by False Pretenses Law in California – Penal Code Section 532

 It’s important to note that a Los Angeles County prosecutor can still charge you with theft by false pretenses if they believe you recklessly misrepresented something without any justification, or believe you intentionally omitted a fact when you were obligated to do so.
 A “false pretense” is any act or word, where the specific purpose is to deceive someone.

 You can make a false pretense if you intentionally deceive someone by (1) providing information you know is false; (2) make a promise you have no intention of keeping; (3) don’t give information you are obligated to provide, and; (4) make a reckless misrepresentation.

 Theft by false pretenses is closely related to many California white collar crimes dealing with fraud offenses.
-These include unemployment insurance fraud, internet fraud, check fraud, credit card fraud, and embezzlement.
+These include unemployment insurance fraud, internet fraud, false impersonation, check fraud, credit card fraud, and embezzlement.

 In order for an LA County prosecutor to obtain a conviction, they have to be able to prove the key element of the crime, which is that you knowingly and intentionally deceived the alleged victim through some type of misrepresentation.
 They will normally attempt to prove you lied about a material fact in order to obtain property from the owner.

 If you are facing allegations of theft by false pretense, you would be wise to exercise your legal right to remain silent.
 In most cases, a police detective will attempt to get statements from you about the case.
 You should be polite, but decline to make any statements without first consulting with an attorney.